|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 5: Angkor - Banteay Srei, Fly to Phnom Penh

 This morning, we visit Banteay Srei, ""The Citadel of Women"".
 Tucked away in the countryside, the sandstone carvings are better preserved here than at most temples of Angkor.
-Banteay Srei may be one of the smaller temples but also one of the more impressive one.
+Banteay Srei may be one of the smaller temples but also one of the more impressive ones.
 In the afternoon, we will transfer to the airport for our flight to Phnom Penh, where we will be met upon arrival and transferred to our hotel.
-Overnight in Phnom Penh.

 Day 6: Phnom Penh

 Phnom Penh is situated at the confluence of the Mekong, Bassac and the Tonle Sap Rivers.
 Once considered the most beautiful of the French built cities of Indochina, its charm and character is still evident despite its turbulent past.
 Today’s highlights include visits to the stunning Royal Palace and the Silver Pagoda.
 After seeing the most beautiful sites, we also reflect and touch on a sad and dark side of Cambodia’s recent past under the Khmer Rouge as we visit the Killing Fields and Toul Sleng.
 After lunch, we visit the National Museum.

 Day 7: Boat Journey to Can Tho, Vietnam

 This morning we leave Phnom Penh by boat as we travel along the Mekong River for our afternoon arrival into Chau Doc, Vietnam.
-We continue to Chan Tho to to relax before dinner.
-Overnight in Chan Tho.
+We continue to Can Tho where we have time to relax before dinner.
+Overnight in Can Tho.